fbpx

 Smoking is prohibited in private vehicles with anyone under the age of 15 present in the vehicle.

-Playgrounds and public beaches
+Playgrounds, educational institutions, and public beaches

 More information